CPE-Bio/SaProt_cpe/README.md

 If you have any question about the paper or the code, feel free to raise an issue  or directly email us!

-> We have 2 PhD positions for international students at Westlake University, China! see [here](https://x.com/duguyuan/status/1897101692665258245).
+> We offer two PHD positions to international student applicants each year, China! see [here](https://x.com/duguyuan/status/1897101692665258245) or contact Prof. Fajie Yuan directly.

 <details open><summary><b>Table of contents</b></summary>